FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 Bring along your dog’s vaccination records

-If your dog-friendly open road trip takes place when it’s cold or during a rush hour, you’ll want to have proof of your dog’s vaccinations in case they need to be seen by a veterinarian.
+If your dog-friendly drive takes place when it’s cold or during rush hour, you’ll want to have proof of your pet’s vaccinations in case they need to be seen by a veterinarian.
+This is also true if you are crossing country lines since your pet will not be able to cross the border if they don’t meet all the vaccination requirements for that country.

 Crate or harness your Pup

-If you’re not comfortable having the pet roam free in the car, put him in a crate or harness.
-This will keep him safe and secure during the drive.
+If you’re not comfortable having the pet roam free in the car, put them in a crate or dog harness.
+This will keep him safe and secure during the drive as well as remove extra distractions.

 Bring along toys, treats, and water

 Make sure to pack along your dog’s favorite toys and snacks.
-If you want, bring along his bowl for food and water so he can eat on a road trip.
-Before you hit the road with your best friend, make sure gas stations and grocery stores are on your list of pit stops.
+Bring along their bowl for food and water so they can eat and drink on a long drive, especially if you are traveling to a warm place.
+Before you hit the road with your best friend, make sure gas stations and grocery stores are on your list of pit stops so you can get anything your pup needs if necessary.

-Before road trips to Grand Canyon, take the time to show your pet that car rides are fun.
-You can do this by playing road trip games with him or taking him on car rides to the dog park or beach.
+Before driving to the Grand Canyon, take the time to show your pet that car rides are fun.
+You can do this by playing car games with them or taking them on car rides to the dog park or beach.

 Never leave him in a hot car

-When you leave your dog in a hot car, a dog-friendly road trip becomes anything but [1].
-You can schedule your gas station stops along your trip so that your dog can stretch his legs, too.
-You could go to the Dixie National Forest, state parks, and national parks and forests.
-But double-check that they are dog-friendly before making a reservation.
+When you leave your dog unattended in a hot car, a dog-friendly trip becomes anything but, as it can cause serious harm to your dog [1].
+You can schedule your gas station stops along your trip so that your dog can stretch their legs, too.
+You could go to the Dixie National Forest, state parks, and national parks and forests so your dog can spend some time in a cooler space.
+Just double-check that they are dog-friendly before making a reservation.

 Make a copy of his medical records.